-Also, making a successful insurance claim is more complicated because the insurer will have to weigh up whether the previous damage was a contributing factor and refuse the claim (where they would have approved it for a camper without any previous hail damage).
+Also, making a successful insurance claim is more complicated.
+The insurer will have to weigh up whether the previous damage was a contributing factor and may choose to refuse the claim (where they would have approved it for a camper without any previous hail damage).

 Hail damage has the potential to cause enough problems with a camper, trailer, or RV that it needs significant repairs.

 When the damage goes beyond merely the cosmetic to where water got inside, then that likely happened during the storm.
 At that point, you’re dealing not just with repairing the damaged materials, but also with roof or internal moisture issues too.